Sherif Hazem

-Sherif Hazem (born July 7, 1989) is an Egyptian international football (soccer) player who plays as a center back.
+Sherif Hazem (born July 7, 1989) is an Egyptian footballer who plays as a center back.
 He currently plays for Misr Lel-Makkasa SC and has made over 150 appearances in the Egyptian Premier League.

 Club career

 In 2008, he signed with Egyptian side Asyut Petroleum.
 In 2009, he moved to ENPPI, and in 2010 he signed for Petrojet.
 Rated as one of the best centre-backs in Egypt, the two Egyptian giants Al-Ahly and Zamalek SC have both admitted seeking his signature but were beaten to it by Smouha.
 After moving to Assyriska FF for a month, he terminated his contract and finally signed a big deal with Al-Ahly in August 2014.

 He won the Egyptian Premier League, the Egypt Cup and the Egyptian Super Cup two times.
 He also won the continental CAF Confederation Cup.

 He moved to Al Wehda in the Saudi Professional League on a six-month loan for 6.5 million Egyptian Pounds (approximately $400,000) and was selected in the Saudi Arabian league's team of the month twice.